CEMS401 Global Strategy

 Topics

 Global Strategy is about strategy in context - it’s about the interaction between the global context of organizations and their strategies and strategic management.
-As future leaders, it is vital to understand how to navigate the manifold opportunities presented by the globalization of markets, while at the same time being aware of - and able to address - the various challenges that it brings not only for firms of all sizes but also for the communities they are embedded in.
+As future leaders, it is vital to understand how to navigate the vast opportunities created by globalization while also understanding and addressing the challenges it presents—not only for firms of all sizes but also for the communities in which they operate.

-The Global Strategy course is a cornerstone of the CEMS Master in International Management program, designed to equip students with the essential skills and knowledge required to thrive in a dynamic global business landscape.
-The purpose of this course is not to teach ready-made answers, but rather to identify and discuss some of the key strategic issues and challenges managers face when doing business in a global context and to provide useful frameworks, concepts, and perspectives that help find appropriate responses to these challenges.
-The objective is to advance a comprehensive understanding of contemporary issues in the domains of international business and global strategy, which nowadays go well beyond the "pure business" sphere and touch societal, technological, and environmental questions, too.
+The Global Strategy course is a cornerstone of the CEMS Master in International Management program, designed to equip students with the essential skills and knowledge needed to thrive in a dynamic global business landscape.
+Rather than offering ready-made answers, this course encourages students to identify and analyze key strategic issues and challenges faced by managers in global business.
+It provides useful frameworks, concepts, and perspectives to help develop effective responses to these challenges.
+The objective is to foster a comprehensive understanding of contemporary issues in international business and global strategy—issues that extend beyond traditional business concerns to include technological advancements, data-informed decision-making, and sustainability considerations.

-- What forces drive recent geopolitical developments and how do these developments change the landscape of globalization?
-In what ways do these changes impact international business activities and the strategies and strategic management of multinational companies in particular?
+- Geopolitical shifts and globalization - What forces drive recent geopolitical developments, and how do these changes reshape globalization?
+How do they impact international business activities and multinational company strategies?

-- How can multinational companies balance tensions and manage trade-offs between the requirement for economic viability and the imperatives of sustainability and resilience in global value chains?
+- Balancing sustainability and resilience - How can multinational firms manage trade-offs between economic viability and the imperatives of sustainability and resilience in global value chains?

 Overall, the course provides a critical view of the principal challenges that strategists face in a global context.
-It aims to develop an understanding of what constitutes an effective strategy and how a strategic perspective can guide managerial decisions in global arenas so that these decisions may contribute to shaping the future of firms, economies, and societies in a way that is meaningful and impactful.
+It aims to develop a nuanced understanding of what makes a strategy effective and how a strategic perspective can guide managerial decisions.
+The goal is to empower students to make meaningful, data-informed, and impact-driven contributions to the future of firms, economies, and societies.

 -